 307 Willow St

-Interested in learning how to properly prune your fruit trees and shrubs, hydrangeas and lilacs?
+Are you interested in learning how to properly prune your fruit trees and shrubs?
 Join us as we learn the correct methods for pruning and trimming of trees/shrubs.
 Including apples, cherries, blueberries, raspberries, blackberries, Asian pears, persimmons and many more.
 We will demonstrate pruning methods and, discuss sustainable fruit tree and berry health.

-This workshop will be limited in numbers for a hands-on experience.
+This workshop will be limited in number of participants

 April 4th, 2020